Crawl Space Mold Prevention NJ

 The purpose of mold in the natural, outdoor environment is to breakdown dead organic matter to be recycled back into the ecosystem.
 Now, imagine mold doing that to the building materials of your home.
 Mold and the underlying water problem will eat away at the structure of your home and do some serious damage to your property.

-What Causes Crawl Space Mold in NJ?
+What Causes Mold in New Jersey Crawl Spaces?

 - Elevated relative humidity – 55% or higher